-The amount of BSD you will need to pay is computed based on the purchase price of the property or the market value of the property (the higher value will be used).
+The amount of Buyer Stamp Duty you will need to pay is computed based on the purchase price of the property or the market value of the property (whichever is higher).

-Before 20 Feb 2018, the maximum percentage of BSD you will have to pay on all properties was up to 3%.
+Before 20 February 2018, the maximum percentage of BSD you will have to pay on all properties was up to 3 per cent.

 - There are now differentiated BSD rates on residential and non-residential properties (here is how to differentiate between them).

-- The BSD rate for residential properties went up,.
-The maximum percentage of BSD you will have to pay on residential properties is now up to 4%.
+- The BSD rate for residential properties went up; the maximum percentage of BSD you will have to pay on residential properties is now up to 4 per cent

 |Purchase Price or Market Value of the Property||BSD Rates for Residential Properties||BSD Rates for Non-Residential Properties|

-Let’s say you were to purchase a piece of property that costs $1.5 million at market value.
+Let’s say you were to purchase a property that costs $1.5 million at market value.